nycmeshnet/nycmeshnet.github.io/faq/index.md

 Currently, you can use the mesh as a backup Internet connection.
 If you are within range of the mesh, your router will automatically use the fastest Internet connection.
 This means you will have a backup Internet connection if your own Internet connection fails.

-We will soon be providing independent service through peering at an internet exchange point.
-If you have line-of-sight to this "supernode" you will have a fast, reliable connection.
+We are talking to people about providing independent service either through an ISP or peering, but this is a while off.

 **What can I do on the mesh that I can't do on the Internet?**